 - Visit TED.com and watch one talk by an industry leader per day on your lunch break

-Short-Term Relationship Goals
+Short-Term Goals for Your Relationships

 - Call your high school best friend once per month